louismeunier/notes/Statistics Summary/statistics-summary.typ

   $ Invert/solve then $Q$ for $bold(X)$ to find $L(bold(X)), U(bold(X))$ as functions $c_1, c_2$.
 ]

+#remark[
+  The general technique to find PQs is to start with a minimal sufficient statistic, and transform its distribution to be independent of $theta$ and moreover to be one for which we have easy access to its quantiles (typically chi-squared, since many statistics involve exponentials so its often possible to rescale such into chi-squareds).
+]

+#remark[
+  If not possible to find (or just difficult) to find an exact confidence interval, one can just appeal to CLT and compute an approximate CI using normal-distribution theory.
+]

 #theorem("Neyman-Pearson Lemma")[
 Let $
 phi.alt (bold(X)) := cases(1 & "if" p(bold(X); theta_1) > k dot p(bold(X);theta_0),